News Around NIDDK

 The move aims to elevate ONR’s visibility and nutrition research initiatives while increasing the office’s ability to coordinate and lead NIH-wide efforts to implement the 2020-2030 Strategic Plan for NIH Nutrition Research.
 In addition, a large cohort study—designed to advance the strategic plan’s overarching goal of answering key questions about precision nutrition —is being developed by the NIH Common Fund and All of Us Program.

 Given the crosscutting nature of nutrition and research on it, NIDDK and other institutes and centers across NIH will continue to fund nutrition research independently.
-The move does not transfer existing NIDDK nutrition grant programs to the new office, but rather will open up new cross-cutting research programs and funding opportunities.
+The move does not transfer existing NIDDK nutrition grant programs to the new office, but rather will open up new research programs and funding opportunities.

 “NIDDK supports the Office of Nutrition Research transfer and we look forward to working with ONR staff in their new home,” said NIDDK Director Dr. Griffin P. Rodgers.
 “NIDDK will continue to support a robust nutrition research portfolio as part of its efforts to address the many common, chronic and costly conditions in its mission.”